premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-A Dataset is set to be collection of data with a tabular column representation.
+A Dataset is set to be a collection of data with a tabular column representation.
 Each column in the table represents a variable and the row represents to value of a variable.
 This Dataset object can be obtained from the database values.

 </blockquote>